“I felt my lungs inflate with the onrush of scenery—air, mountains, trees, people. I thought, ‘This is what it is to be

 Yesterday's trail was the "Crown Jewel" of rail trails, but today's trail, the Trail of the Coeur d'Alenes, is in the Rails-to-Trails Hall of Fame, and likely to be a day of skating and bicycling you will never forget!
 Whether you choose to do all 72 miles or just a portion you'll be amazed at how the miles fly by as you skate or bike almost all the way across the Panhandle of Idaho along the Coeur d'Alene River, through forests, farmlands, wetlands and over Lake Couer d'Alene via the Chatcolet Bridge.
 Keep your eyes peeled for local wildlife such as osprey, waterfowl, deer, and even moose!
 We'll then head to the beautiful lake resort town of Coeur d'Alene, which will be our home for the next two nights.

 This morning, we'll start our day directly out the door from our hotel, skating and biking along the beautiful lake and onto the North Idaho Centennial Trail.
 We'll make our way out of Coeur d'Alene and head towards the Idaho/Washington state line, gliding and riding alongside rivers and bridges, and through small towns.
-You'll have the choice to meet your guides at the state line to shuttle back to Coeur d'Alene, head back to town on your skates or bike, or continue on to Mirabeau for some added mileage.
+You'll have the choice to meet your guides at the state line to shuttle back to Coeur d'Alene, head back to town, or continue on to Mirabeau for some added mileage.
 Tonight, we'll enjoy a delicious farewell dinner served up by one of the local restaurants.

-Our final morning ride is a perfect out-and-back on the North Idaho Centennial Trail along the shores of Lake Coeur d'Alene.
+Our final morning is a perfect out-and-back on the North Idaho Centennial Trail along the shores of Lake Coeur d'Alene.
 We turn around at the trail's end, Higgens Point, where you can stop for a break to take in the stunning lake views.
 You can then choose to skate or pedal back to the hotel or hop in our shuttle, arriving in time for a shower before checking out.
 You are then free to grab lunch before we depart for the Spokane Airport.

 NIGHTS 1 & 2 >> WALLACE INN / WALLACE, ID